Red Hat Training

 - High availability LVM volumes (HA-LVM) in an active/passive failover configurations in which only a single node of the cluster accesses the storage at any one time.

-- LVM volumes that use the Clustered Logical Volume (CLVM) extensions in an active/active configurations in which more than one node of the cluster requires access to the the storage at the same time.
+- LVM volumes that use the Clustered Logical Volume (CLVM) extensions in an active/active configurations in which more than one node of the cluster requires access to the storage at the same time.
 CLVM is part of the Resilient Storage Add-On.

 1.4.1.
 Choosing CLVM or HA-LVM

 - If multiple nodes of the cluster require simultaneous read/write access to LVM volumes in an active/active system, then you must use CLVMD.
 CLVMD provides a system for coordinating activation of and changes to LVM volumes across nodes of a cluster concurrently.
 CLVMD's clustered-locking service provides protection to LVM metadata as various nodes of the cluster interact with volumes and make changes to their layout.
+This protection is contingent upon appropriately configuring the volume groups in question, including setting

 - If the high availability cluster is configured to manage shared resources in an active/passive manner with only one single member needing access to a given LVM volume at a time, then you can use HA-LVM without the CLVMD clustered-locking service